algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ### Objectives

 The main objective of this project is to provide an interactive 2D visualization of FPGA structures and signal routing.
 The system should be able to simulate signal propagation in real time with time-based animations, allowing users to see how signals travel through an FPGA design.
-Teachers should have the capability to upload Verilog applications and test benches, which students can then use to run and analyze simulations.
+Teachers should be able to upload Verilog applications and test benches, which students can then use to run and analyze simulations.
 The interface should be intuitive, engaging, and informative, making it easier for students to grasp the fundamentals of FPGA design and behavior.

 ### Why this project?